-So when he had a mountain biking accident and separated the joint in his shoulder, Kylee was worried.
-Surgery would mean he would be out of work for six to eight months—maybe longer.
+So when he had a mountain biking accident and separated the joint in his shoulder, Kyle was worried.
+Surgery would put him out of work for six to eight months—maybe longer.

 Kyle decided not to have surgery.
 Under Dr. Curtis’s guidance, he completed a customized physical therapy program and completed some elements of rehab on his own.

 “It was hard, but worth it—16 weeks after my injury, I was back in the swing of things,” says Kyle.
 “A few weeks later, I was serving again—with the same power!
 Now, I feel my shoulder is even stronger than before my injury, and I don’t have any clicking in my rotator cuff that I used to experience.”